ralphjsmit/filament/docs/14-upgrade-guide.md

 <Disclosure x-show="packages.includes('actions')">
 <span slot="summary">Import and export job retries</span>

 In Filament v3, import and export jobs were retries continuously for 24 hours if they failed, with no backoff between tries by default.
+This caused issues for some users, as there was no backoff period and the jobs could be retried too quickly, causing the queue to be flooded with continuously failing jobs.

 In v4, they are retried 3 times with a 60 second backoff between each retry.